sara-sabr/ITStrategy/_pages/en/capabilities.md

 e.
 Very Rarely
 f.
 Never

-10. How often you felt guilty of seeing the data you wish was there instead of what’s really in front of you?
+10. How often you felt guilty of seeing the data you wish was there instead of what is really in front of you?
 a.
 Always
 b.
 Very Often
 c.
 Sometimes